 EML5110 History & Philosophy of Christian Education

-INT5160 MACE Ministry Formation Internship
+INT5110 Ministry Formation Internship (Two Semester)

 Electives and Spiritual Formation